 More Resources For Raising A Strong Willed Child

 Want more reading on the subject?
-Try the very well reviewed book, Parenting The Strong-Willed Child: The Clinically Proven Five-Week Program for Parents of Two- to Six-Year-Olds.
+Try the very well reviewed book, Parenting The Strong-Willed Child: The Clinically Proven Five-Week Program for Parents of Two- to Six-Year-Olds (affiliate Amazon link).
 This classic by Rex Forehand, Ph.D. and Nicholas Long Ph.D. has helped hundreds of thousands of parents with disciplining a strong willed child using positive reinforcement.
 They have lots of great ideas for managing the strong-willed temperament in effective ways.

 Do not allow your children’s behaviors to cause you despair.
 A strong-willed child can certainly test your patience, but they’re also free thinkers, go-getters, and independent- all qualities you want to encourage!
 By helping a strong-willed toddler find the best ways to express themselves and deal with the times they have to comply with rules, you’ll both find some satisfaction.
 As you help these experiential learners with problem solving difficult situations, you will see headstrong children improve their behavior in important ways.